lablup/beps/drafts/BEP-1008-RBAC.md

 ## Conclusion

 The RBAC system of Backend.AI enables granular permission management for users and projects, providing flexible access control suitable for various use cases.
 This system manages permissions based on Roles and allows granular permission settings through Role Permissions and Resource Permissions.
-By integrating grant operations into the permission system, controlled permission delegation is possible while maintaining simplicity and security.
 The RBAC system ensures consistent permission verification for all requests, enhancing security and management efficiency.